 Ollantaytambo Village is called “Live Incan City“, because its citizens maintain alive very ancient habits and customs.

-Walk above the town to a formidable stone structure where massive terraces climb to the peak.
+with the Ollantaytambo Tour walk above the town to a formidable stone structure where massive terraces climb to the peak.
 It was the valley’s main defense against the Antis tribes from the neighboring rain forests.
 Construction began during the reign of Pachacutec but was never completed.

-The rose-color granite used was not mined in thi part of the Valley.
+The rose-color granite used was not mined in the part of the Valley.
 The elaborate walled complex contained a temple to the sun, used for astronomical observation, as well as the Baños de la Ñusta (ceremonial princess baths), leading archaeologists to believe that Ollantaytambo existed for more than defensive purposes.

 The fortress was the site of the greatest Inca victory over the Spanish during the wars of conquest.
 The Manco Inca fled here in 1537 with a contingent of troops after the disastrous loss at Sacsayhuaman and routed Spanish forces under Hernando Pizarro.
 The victory was short-lived: Pizarro regrouped and took the fortress.

-This self guided trail allowns you to tour the original layout of the town, following a series of blue plaques that outline important sites.
+This self guided trail allows you to tour the original layout of the town, following a series of blue plaques that outline important sites.
 Attribute the town’s distinctive appearance to Inca organization.
-They based their communities on the unit of the cancha, a walled city block, each with one entrance leading to an interior courtyard, surrounded by a collection of houses.
+They based their communities on the unit of the “cancha”, a walled city block, each with one entrance leading to an interior courtyard, surrounded by a collection of houses.
 The system is most obvious in the center of town around the main plaza.
 You’ll find the most welcoming of these self-contained communities at Calle del Medio.